netw0rm/atlaskit/packages/ak-layer/README.md

 layer.position = 'top left';
 ```
 ### `layer.constrain` : String
-Constrain a layer to a scrollParent or window
+Constrain a layer to a scrollable parent or the window

 **Kind**: instance property of Layer
 **Default**: `'window'`